Jump to Recipe

 What type of cocoa makes the best chocolate cake frosting?

-I use grocery store cocoa 90% of the time, but I know sometimes bougie cocoa is necessary to satisfy the inner foodie.
+I use grocery store cocoa 90% of the time, but I know sometimes expensive cocoa is necessary to satisfy the inner foodie.

 You can use any type of cocoa you’d like and it will be amazing!
 However, the type of cocoa you use will change the flavor just like a dark chocolate bar tastes different from a milk chocolate bar.